-The survey reports the destinations of 53,203 students from secondary and all age schools across Wales.
-It includes students who have reached statutory leaving age, Year 11, and students leaving school in Years 12 and 13.
-Students from special schools are also included in the survey; those attending FE colleges and independent schools are not.
-Males account for 49% of the total cohort (26,078) and Females 50.9% (27,099).
-26 students identified themselves in the ‘Other’ category for gender.
-The destination information is recorded as a result of the pupil’s known activity on 31st October 2019.
+The survey reports the destinations of 53,092 pupils from secondary schools across Wales.
+It includes pupils who have reached statutory leaving age, Year 11, and pupils leaving school in Years 12 and 13.
+Pupils from special schools are included in the survey; those attending FE colleges and independent schools are not.
+Males account for 49.1% of the total cohort (26,076 individuals) and Females 50.8% (26,994 individuals).
+22 pupils identified themselves in the ‘Other and prefer not to say’ category for gender.
+The destination information is recorded as a result of the pupil’s known activity on 31st October 2020.

-Careers Wales no longer conducts an intensive search for those not responding to the survey.
-In order to reduce the number of non-respondents to as low a number as possible, Careers Wales relies on partner institutions sharing student enrolment and destination information.
+In order to ensure that the survey provides as full a picture as possible of school-leaver destinations, and that the number of non-respondents is as low as possible, Careers Wales relies on partner institutions sharing student enrolment and destination information.
 For the destination cohort of 2018, following the introduction of the General Data Protection Regulations (GDPR), it was not possible to agree data-sharing agreements with all FE institutions across the country in time for completion of the 2018 survey.
 This meant that the number of non-respondents that year was much higher than in previous years.
-As 2018 destination data was not comparable with previous years, there is no narrative commentary in this 2019 report related to trend data.
+As 2018 destination data was not comparable with previous years, these reports no longer contain a narrative commentary related to trend data.
 If any comparisons were to be made, they would be likely to draw inaccurate conclusions.

 - Percentages have been rounded and therefore may not always total 100%